Posted on Leave a comment

 Draig doom bridge humbucker design

 The choice of magnet was a big part of this.
-A bigger magnet has a more immediate response than the conventional size and I experimented with a few different types of alnico, finally settling on alnico 6.
+A bigger magnet has a more immediate response than the conventional size and I experimented with a few different types of alnico.
+I finally settled on alnico 6.
 This oversized alnico 6 magnet gives all the punch and immediacy I wanted but with slightly stronger mids than alnico 5.
 Being an unusual size and material, I get these magnets manufactured specifically for this bridge pickup.

 Like with many pickups to focus on the winding alone is telling only a small part of the story.
-The winding is 9.18K Ohms which might seem small but it’s all about balancing the mids.
+The winding is 9.38K Ohms which might seem small but it’s all about balancing the mids.
 That oversized alnico 6 magnet is where the power comes from.
 The blade pole pushes more of that magnetic energy to the side of the pickup furthest away from the bridge, lessening the ‘pingy’ high end.
-It’s all about balancing the tone and emphasizing the mids.
+It’s all about balancing the tone and emphasising the mids.
+The blade side of the bridge pickup is more efficient, mounting this side furtherst from the bridge helps with that mid forward tone.

 Draig doom humbucker in uncovered black